Boopup/modmail-plugins3/README.md

 ?plugins add Boopup/modmail-plugins3/roblox-information
 ```

-I **do not** provide support for any plugins here, and I amn't responsible if for any reason your bot breaks.
+I **do not** provide support for any plugins here, and I am not responsible if for any reason your bot breaks.
 You can use it at your own risk.